Bishop Osco E. Gardin, Jr

 Bishop Gardin serves as prelate of the United Covenant Churches International (UCCI) an organization that has been created for the sole purpose of autonomous local churches working together to act on behalf of each member to assist each other in ministry and mission through co-operative and supportive ministry.
 Presently UCCI consists of seventy seven churches internationally.

-Bishop Gardin is loved and supported not only by the Monroe community, but also by his wife of 33 years, J. Latricia Gardin and their three children; daughter, Shameia Latrice, and sons, Osco III, Jarred Lamar and granddaughter Skylar.
+Bishop Gardin is loved and supported not only by the Monroe community, but also by his wife of 37 years, J. Latricia Gardin and their three children; daughter, Shameia Latrice, and sons, Osco III, Jarred Lamar and granddaughter’s Skylar and Sianna.